Housing Commission of Victoria: Establishment

 To house the people moved from the slum areas, the commission needed to provide new homes.
-The commission's first estate was an extension to the Garden City Estate in Port Melbourne, where pre-cast concrete technologies were employed for the first time to build 370 homes.
-Next was the development of flats at Pigdon Street, Carlton, though the original proposal for three storey flats was reduced to two storeys after local opposition.
+Its first estate was an extension to the Garden City Estate in Port Melbourne, where pre-cast concrete technologies were employed for the first time to build 370 homes.
+Next was the development of flats at Pigdon Street, Carlton, though the original proposal for three-storey flats was reduced to two storeys after local opposition.
 The commission then began to acquire cheap land in the northern suburbs of Coburg, Brunswick, Preston and Northcote as well as in inner suburban areas such as North Melbourne, Fitzroy and Richmond.
 The few estates built by the Commission before World War II comprised modestly scaled suburban style housing, in simple brick construction, mostly as duplexes, such as the Racecourse Estate in Richmond, and the Railton Grove Precinct in Preston.

 The Commission's acquisition plans were ambitious and it was bound to come across difficulties.
 The synchronisation of the 'demolition program' was proving difficult and by June 1940, only 53 families had moved into new houses while only 99 houses had been ordered for demolition.
 The commission also had difficulties dealing with local municipalities, in acquiring properties in the North Melbourne reclamation area as well as with the labour movement, who believed that the government should subsidise loans to enable workers to buy homes rather than rent them.
 The rehousing of those from the slums was a difficult task.

 As a landlord, the commission also experienced problems.
 Tenants were initially reluctant to move, while rents on the estates were more expensive than in their former accommodation.
 At Fishermans Bend, there was tension between tenants of the commission's estate and those who had bought homes under an earlier housing program; vandalism was also a problem, both at Fishermans Bend and in the West Brunswick estate.
 Frances Penington, who was also a social worker, advocated for community facilities to be built at the estates to alleviate some of these problems, these were built after protracted debate by others on the commission.
 Transportation costs from the new estates to places of employment were also an issue.
 Despite these issues, residents 'adjusted to their new homes and locations' and appreciated the 'better home environment'.